Dilton Marsh: Features

 The village High Street is 2 km (2187 yd) long.
 The village has a public house (the Weavers previously the Prince of Wales), fish and chip shop, and a combined farm shop, garden centre and cafe (Fairfield Farm College).
 The village school continues as Dilton Marsh Church of England Primary School, in new accommodation built in 1988 behind the former church school.

 Governance

 An elected parish council is the first tier of local government.
 Most local government functions are carried out by Wiltshire Council, a unitary authority.
 The parish is part of the Ethandune electoral division, which elects one member of Wiltshire Council.
+For Westminster elections the parish is part of the South West Wiltshire constituency, which has been represented since 2010 by Andrew Murrison for the Conservatives.

 Transport

-At the eastern end of the village is Dilton Marsh railway station, a simple pair of platforms on the Westbury–Warminster line.
+At the eastern end of the village is Dilton Marsh railway station, a simple pair of platforms on the Westbury–Warminster line, established in 1937.
 This is a request stop and is the subject of the John Betjeman poem Dilton Marsh Halt.

-Until 1947, passengers were directed to the seventh house up the hill, Holmdale, where tickets could be bought from Mrs H. Roberts acting as a ticket agent for British Rail.
+Until 1947, passengers were directed to the seventh house up the hill, Holmdale, where tickets could be bought from Mrs H. Roberts acting as a ticket agent for the Great Western Railway.